syncfusion-content/flutter-docs/Flutter/datagrid/column-drag-and-drop.md

 ## Drag indicator customization

-The DataGrid allows you to customize the drag indicator by changing its color and thickness.
-The DataGrid should be wrapped inside the `SfDataGridTheme`.
+The color and thickness of the drag indicator can be customized by the `SfDataGridThemeData.columnDragIndicatorColor` and `SfDataGridThemeData.columnDragIndicatorStrokeWidth` properties.

 The `SfDataGridThemeData` and `SfDataGridTheme` classes are available in `syncfusion_flutter_core package`.
 So, import the following file.